RishabhParakh/RishabhParakh/README.md

 <h1 align="center">Hi 👋, I'm Rishabh Parakh</h1>
-<h3 align="center">Analyst skilled in SQL with a strong grasp of both software development and data engineering (ETL).
+<h3 align="center"> Data professional skilled in SQL with a strong grasp of both software development and data engineering (ETL).
 I enjoy bridging tech and business to solve real-world problems with practical, data-driven solutions.
  Do have a look at my projects below! 👇</h3>